Bloggers are spamming other bloggers with phony WordPress trackbacks.

 When you do it this way, not only you let them know of the mention, but also potentially expose your post to their followers as well.

-For instance, from my 10+ Blog Link Roundups to Get Traffic From post:
+For instance, from my How to Get Traffic and Links from Blog Roundups post:

 2. Always link to their posts, NOT their home page.

-No WordPress trackback will be sent when you link to a blog home page, so I always recommend you link to a specific post, even you are mentioning a blog in general.
+No WordPress trackback will be sent when you link to a blog home page, thus I always recommend you link to a specific post, even if you are mentioning the blog in general.

 For instance, even though all you see is blogs names in this list, those name are actually linked to the link roundup posts, not the home page: